Welcome to today's edition of the Rush 24-7 podcast.

 The other comes from developers who build roads and price that into the price of a development.

-The only the only quote unquote modicum of a subsidy you can make for roads is not the capital outlays.
+The only quote-unquote modicum of a subsidy you could make for roads is not the capital outlays.

 Those are fundamentally self-sufficient.